mac-theobio/McMasterPandemic/README.md

 ### Installation

 The repository contains an R package and various workflows/analyses.
-You can fork/clone the repository and install locally or use `remotes:install_github("bbolker/McMasterPandemic")` to install the package.
+You can fork/clone the repository (from [here](https://github.com/bbolker/McMasterPandemic)) and install locally or use `remotes:install_github("bbolker/McMasterPandemic")` to install the package.

 ### For developers